wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-storm-develop-java-topology.md

 <properties
-   pageTitle="Develop Java-based topologies for Apache Storm | Windows Azure" description="Learn how to create Storm topologies in Java by creating a simple word count topology." services="hdinsight" documentationCenter=""
+   pageTitle="Develop Java-based topologies for Apache Storm | Azure" description="Learn how to create Storm topologies in Java by creating a simple word count topology." services="hdinsight" documentationCenter=""